DimitriWeiss/up-ac/README.md

 up_ac.utils.download_OAT.delete_OAT()
 ```

+For further details on OAT refer to (https://docs.optano.com/algorithm.tuner/current/).

 ## Irace

 In order to use Irace you need to install R on your system.
 After that you need to install the R package for irace from the R console by: